-WHAT IS COURSE & OPTIONS SELECTION ?
+WHAT IS COURSE AND OPTIONS SELECTION (COS)?

 Each year the Office of the Registrar asks you to provide them with indicators as to which program option and technical elective courses you plan to take in the coming academic year.
 The information that you provide to us through Course and Options Selection (COS) helps us identify the demand for program options and courses.
-This information is used for the course scheduling process and for uploading your course selections to ROSI.
-When selecting your technical electives be sure that your selections meet the program requirements for your program of study.

-Please be advised that students who do not participate in COS will not be guaranteed a space in technical elective courses, so it is in your interest to submit your selections.
+This information is used for the course scheduling process and for uploading your course selections to ACORN.
+When selecting your technical electives, be sure that your selections meet the program requirements for your program of study.
+Please be advised that students who do not participate in COS will not be guaranteed a space in technical elective courses, so it is in your best interest to submit your selections.

 We greatly appreciate your cooperation with this exercise.

-It can be completed on Degree Explorer at the link: degreeexplorer.utoronto.ca
+It can be completed on Degree Explorer

-INFORMATION IN THIS HANDBOOK WAS UPDATED IN MAY 2019.
-COURSES, DEGREE REQUIREMENTS, AND DATES MAY CHANGE FROM YEAR TO YEAR, SO BE SURE TO CHECK THE CURRENT YEAR'S ACADEMIC CALENDAR
+ALL INFORMATION IN THIS HANDBOOK WAS MOST RECENTLY UPDATED IN JUNE 2022.
+COURSES, DEGREE REQUIREMENTS, AND DATES MAY CHANGE FROM YEAR TO YEAR.
+PLEASE REFER TO THE CURRENT YEAR'S ENGINEERING ACADEMIC CALENDAR.